-The OEI supports and collaborates with a variety of groups to advance Institute objectives related to diversity and inclusion.
+The Office of Equity and Inclusion supports and collaborates with a variety of groups to advance Institute objectives related to diversity and inclusion.
 Below are summaries and, where applicable, links to their pages on this site.
-If you would like to learn more about any of them, please contact email@example.com and we will either provide you more information or put you in touch with a member of the group’s leadership team.
+If you would like to learn more about any of them, please contact firstname.lastname@example.org and we will either provide you more information or put you in touch with a member of the group’s leadership team.

 Salk supports affinity groups as they are a resource for trainees and employees.
 The Office of Equity & Inclusion is actively invested in the success of our affinity group network, which launched in 2020.
 These groups aim to enhance employee wellbeing, strengthen the Salk culture, and offer a platform for advocating for the interests of a particular group to enhance inclusion and belonging at the Institute.

 Campus Culture Advisory Committee

 The Campus Culture Advisory Committee was formed to identify cultural issues of concern to various campus constituent groups and to understand the bases for these concerns.
 Committee membership includes a broad cross section of faculty and administrative staff to examine any other issues pertaining to behavior, power differentials, training, etc., that may (or may not) exist in the Salk culture.
 Committee members are expected to engage in outreach across the campus to identify concerns and will make recommendations or propose specific actions to bring about positive, measurable outcomes that will help ensure a diverse, welcoming and transparent workplace.